 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they come due.
 The Company manages this risk by careful management of its working capital to ensure its expenditures will not exceed available resources.
-As at March 31, 2020, the Company has a working capital surplus of \$314,999.
+As at March 31, 2021, the Company has a working capital surplus of \$29,253,591.
+The Company is actively engaged in raising additional capital to meet financial obligations.